 Gastrointestinal endoscope equipment integrated with video cameras is used to visualize the upper GI tract from the pharynx to the duodenum and the lower GI tract from the anus to the cecum.
 Gastrointestinal endoscope devices aid the diagnosis and can be used as a therapeutic intervention.
 One of the major causes of digestive disease is obesity.
 Obesity increases the chances of acquiring gastrointestinal disorders and is linked to a lower therapeutic response, resulting in unfavorable clinical results.

 According to a study by the International Agency for Research on Cancer (IARC) published in 2020, gastrointestinal cancer is responsible for 26% of cancer cases worldwide and 35% of cancer-associated mortality.
 Endoscopy is the standard diagnostic procedure for the early detection of GI cancers.
 Early detection by endoscopy may decrease the prevalence and deaths caused by gastrointestinal cancers.
-Due to the rise in GI cancer instances, obesity, and digestive disease cases, the global gastrointestinal endoscopy market is anticipated to grow.
+Due to the rise in GI cancer instances, obesity, and digestive disease cases, the global market of gastrointestinal endoscopy market is anticipated to grow.

 The upper gastrointestinal endoscopy procedures are carried out using a flexible endoscope integrated with a light and video camera.
 During the process, an endoscope is inserted into the mouth and pushed through the esophagus, stomach, and duodenum to provide direct visualization for diagnostic or therapeutic purposes.
 Similarly, during lower gastrointestinal endoscopy procedures, an endoscope allows the visualization of the colon to detect colorectal polyps, rectal bleeding, or a change in bowel movement habits.
 It serves as a therapeutic intervention for other surgical procedures.